cypherstack/tusc-core/README.md

 License
 -------
-BitShares Core is under the MIT license.
-See [LICENSE](https://github.com/bitshares/bitshares-core/blob/master/LICENSE.txt) for more information.
+TUSC Core is under the MIT license.
+See [LICENSE](https://github.com/TUSCNetwork/tusc-core/blob/master/LICENSE.txt) for more information.